HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 ## BRAF patients
-Apply script add_treatment_response.sh to add Best response for BRAF patients with targeted treatment and subset the data to only contain the patients from the BRAF study
+Apply script add_treatment_response.sh to add Best response for BRAF patients with targeted treatment and subset the data to only contain the patients from the BRAF study.

+Run date_of_sequencing.sh to extract information about sequencing date from Fase1_groundtruth_2024-10-07.tsv for each PidGn and save output in metadata folder as BRAF_sequencing_date.tab.

 Apply script BRAF_visualization.R to TBU - xx - TBU